 How to incorporate this humble food into your diet

 Fiber has decreased dramatically as our food supply has become more and more processed.
-To make matters worse, diets like Atkins and South Beach often shun the complex carbohydrates that contain insoluble fiber or roughage.
+To make matters worse, low-carb diets often shun the complex carbohydrates that contain insoluble fiber or roughage.
 The most commonly consumed “vegetable” in this country is now French fries.
 Food manufacturers have increasingly removed insoluble fiber from processed foods, to both lessen the gritty texture and make ingredients easier to combine.

 Insoluble fiber, the portion of the plant that can’t be broken down by your digestive system, provides a valuable service.
 The fiber absorbs water and swells, making the stool bulky, soft, and easy to pass.
 (This is why you always need to increase your water intake when you increase the fiber in your diet.)
 This natural bulk also gives feelings of fullness and satisfaction, resulting in less food intake.